Our 2025-2026 Season

 — St. John’s Presbyterian, 2727 College Ave, Berkeley

 A luminous program of Christmas music spanning three centuries, performed with strings, organ, and harp.
-Saint-Saëns’ Oratorio de Noël offers Romantic warmth and elegance; Charpentier’s In nativitatem Domini brings vivid storytelling and expressive charm; and Buxtehude’s Das neugeborne Kindelein delivers a concise burst of Baroque joy.
+Saint-Saëns’ Oratorio de Noël offers Romantic warmth and elegance; Charpentier’s In nativitatem Domini canticum brings vivid storytelling and expressive charm; and Buxtehude’s Das neugeborne Kindelein delivers a concise burst of Baroque joy.
 Join us for three works that light up the season with beauty, harmony, and celebration.

 Feb 27-